HOW TO CONTACT US:

 What's the difference between a master class and a residency?

 A master class meets once.
-In the 4-Day Adult Residencies students work for 4 days with a choreographer, at the same time period, to learn a work of tap repertory that will be performed at the All Student Showcase, Friday evening, July 10.
-For more information about the Residencies and the Showcase please see the Performance Opportunities page on this web site.
+In the 4-Day Adult Residencies students work for 4 days with a choreographer, at the same time period, to learn a work of tap repertory that will be performed at the All Student Showcase, Saturday, July 15.
+For more information about the Residencies and the Showcase please visit: Performance Opportunities.

 How do I know what level I am?